fungenomics/G34-gliomas/README.md

 For most figures, the source data underlying the plot is saved along side the figure in the respective `figures` directory.
-If so, a message is displayed in the markdown/HTML files underneath the chunk whih produces the plot, giving the path for the figures/source data within this project directory.
+If so, a message is displayed in the markdown/HTML files underneath the chunk which produces the plot, giving the path for the figures/source data within this project directory.

 e.g. `[figure/source data @ G34-gliomas/bulk_transcriptome_epigenome/figures/01/gsx2_pdgfra_correlation…]`